-- (a) Where performance concerns have been discussed at an early stage with an employee, but such discussions have not led to sufficient improvement in the employee's performance and the University wishes to formalise the concerns it will: - advise the employee in writing of the deficiencies in performance and identify the performance standard required. - (ii) provide the employee with an opportunity to respond to the concerns and to raise any mitigating circumstances.

-- (iii) if still concerned having considered any response by the employee, provide the employee with: - (A) an outline of the performance deficiencies and the performance standard required; - (B) a reasonable opportunity and timeframe to improve performance to the standard required; and - (C) guidance, assistance or counselling necessary to improve performance. - (b) Where the supervisor believes that the employee's performance remains unsatisfactory following the steps set out in subclause 34.1(a) above, the supervisor will advise the employee in writing of the deficiencies in performance, and of any further proposed action.
+- (a) A supervisor will discuss performance concerns with an employee at an early stage, consistent with the duties and expectations of the employee's role, before commencing a process consistent with subclause 34.1(b).
+Such discussions may include measures such as guidance, assistance and/or counselling which a supervisor determines necessary to improve performance. - (b) Where performance concerns have been discussed at an early stage with an employee under subclause 34.1(a), but such discussions have not led to sufficient improvement in the employee's performance and the University wishes to formalise the concerns it will: - advise the employee in writing of the deficiencies in performance and identify the performance standard required. - (ii) provide the employee with an opportunity to respond to the concerns and to raise any mitigating circumstances or other relevant matters (which include but are not limited to reasonable accommodation or adjustment for disability or carers responsibilities) which the employee may bring to the attention of the supervisor. - (iii) if still concerned having considered any response by the employee, inform the employee that action is being taken in accordance with this clause of the Agreement, and provide the employee with: - (A) an outline of the performance deficiencies and the performance standard required; - (B) a reasonable opportunity and timeframe to improve performance to the standard required; and - (C) guidance, assistance or counselling necessary to improve performance. - (c) Where the supervisor believes that the employee's performance remains unsatisfactory following the steps set out in subclause 34.1(a) above, the supervisor will advise the employee in writing of the deficiencies in performance, and of any further proposed action.
 The employee will have an opportunity to make a response to the supervisor's assessment.